June 28, 2022

 IMPORTANT!
 Vaccine information

-Please read before coming to your vaccine appointment.
+Please read before coming in for your vaccine at St. Peter's.

 - Your CDC vaccination card if it is your second or booster dose.
 This is required!
 Please call the public health department in your county of residence if you are missing or lost your COVID-19 card.

-- Anyone aged 5-17 must be accompanied by a parent or guardian.
-Age must be verified by parent or guardian at time of appointment.
+- Anyone aged six months to 17 years must be accompanied by a parent or guardian.
+Age must be verified by parent or guardian at time of vaccination.
 Age documentation is not required.

 - Patients must stay for 15-30 minutes after vaccination for observation